 2) Miscommunication and poor coordination

 After all, suppliers and vendors are separate entities from your business.
-They aren’t as bound to follow your orders compared to your employees.
+They arent as bound to follow your orders compared to your employees.
 Hence, they can sometimes become unreliable and unpredictable factors in your inventory operation.

 3) Failure to monitor

 Anything can still happen at any time, especially when you least expect it.
 It is important that you can immediately act on it before things get worse.
+As it may cause not just inventory inefficiency, but also can cause other issues.

 What you need is proper tracking and monitoring of your inventory process.
 Without it, you might only find out about the issues in your operations when it is too late.
 By then, the damage would be done, and you have no choice but to pay for the consequences.